Representing Fractions and Decimals

 In this number line, there are three negative and three positive integers. (i.e., -3, -2, -1, 1, 2, 3) Between each number there is an unlabeled tick.
 Since they are halfway between one number and the next, we can deduce that these unlabeled marks represent half values. (i.e., 1/2 or .5)

-On a number line, fractions and decimals are represented the same way–as parts of a whole.
+Fractions and decimals on a number line are represented the same way–as parts of a whole.
 Fractions and decimals of equal value will be shown the same way. (e.g., 1/4 will look the same was .25)

 Look at the red dot on the number line above.
 It falls exactly on the line marked “-1.”
 This is a negative integer so we know that we are talking about a negative value.
 In this case, having 1 unit less than zero.
 (Since the graph is not labeled with a title this number could represent many things: a test score, money owed, yards in a football game.)